 To learn more about the green side of container construction, read Supercharge Your Sustainability with Containers.

-Given that they are made of steel and intended for long journeys across the open ocean, it’s no secret that containers are built to be extremely strong.
+Given that they are made of steel and designed for long journeys across the open ocean, it’s no secret that containers are built to be extremely strong.
 Their ability to withstand wear and tear, handle extreme loads, and last for decades also means that cargo containers have related benefits when used for construction.

 Whether you’re concerned about withstanding mother nature, keeping your family and possessions safe, or just building a home that will last for generations, a shipping container building offers some compelling advantages.